 When was the last time you woke up and paid attention to the sheer wonder and beauty found in a morning sunrise?
 It’s that time of day when the whole universe opens her eyes and smiles upon us in pure light.

 There have been days recently where I wanted to throw in the towel and give up.
 There have been mornings where I didn’t understand why I even woke up and there have even been instances where I just wanted to end it all.
-It’s not easy to admit that, but I’ve recently learned that the darkest corners of our minds can harbor some very difficult thoughts.
+It’s not easy to admit that, but I’ve recently learned that the darkest corners of our minds can harbor some of the most gruesome inner demons.
 Stress compounds on itself and when health and financial strain enter the picture, it's easy to start spiraling downwards.
 Yesterday was one of the most challenging days I’ve had, but two different things really stood out.

 First, I was able to properly hydrate.
 Second, and for the first time in 6 weeks, I felt genuine satisfaction after one of my meals.
 It’s that feeling you get when you chose just the right amount and your body is thankful for the needed nutrition.
 I’m still holding on to the warmth I felt in my abdomen and the small smile that appeared on my face.
 It may seem trivial, or normal, or something that is usually taken for granted, but for me it was a really big deal.

 I truly believe we have to learn to celebrate even the smallest of victories.
 These small victories provide us with a sense of hope and sometimes hope is all we have.
 We have to hold onto it, embrace it and use it as the primary catalyst to propel us forward into a better state of being.
 We have to fight with every last bit in us and trust that things will turn back around so that we may experience the life we desire and deserve.